stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-And this is what happened to NVDA stock price right after.
+And this is what happened to NVDA stock price right after 📉

 &nbsp;